Brock University in St. Catharines, Ontario, has received an analytical testing license from Health Canada.

 The testing will also help companies look into the addition of particular flavours and scents to their cannabis edible, beverage, and vaping products to ensure products remain within Health Canada’s allowable THC limits.

-Brock Acting Vice-President, Research Michelle McGinn says the new license is “a milestone” for Brock University and the Niagara region.
+Brock’s Acting Vice-President of Research, Michelle McGinn, says the new license is “a milestone” for the University and the Niagara region.

 “It opens a new frontier for cannabis research that has immense implications for public health and economic growth,” says McGinn.
 “Consistent with VPMI’s mission, we are applying our specialized knowledge and state-of-the-art equipment to solve real-world challenges and thereby demonstrating how science and business flourish together.”